CurtisLusmore/AwsCredentialsManager/README.md

 Note that the `-User` parameter will provide tab-completion values based on available IAM and MFA profiles you have already configured.
-There are also `-IamUser` and `-MfaUser` parameters as alternatives which will provide tab-completion values based on only IAM or MFA profiles respectively to make it even easier to find the correct profile.
-For example, you can type `New-AwsAssumeRole -MfaUser` and then press `Tab` and it will automatically suggest `work:mfa` as a possible source profile.
+There are also `-Iam` and `-Mfa` parameters as alternatives which will provide tab-completion values based on only IAM or MFA profiles respectively to make it even easier to find the correct profile.
+For example, you can type `New-AwsAssumeRole -Mfa` and then press `Tab` and it will automatically suggest `work:mfa` as a possible source profile.

 You should now have another AWS profile named `work:dev`.
 You can confirm this by viewing the config file.